Study Abroad Tips: 4 Common Questions from Families

 At Azusa Pacific University, the Center for Global Learning and Engagement Office (also known as the “Study Away Office”) provides students with a financial aid guide as well as preparation resources, pre-departure meetings, and advising about budgeting for a specific semester or any short-term study away program.
-Using these materials, you can work with your child to establish a plan well before they board the plane.
+Using these materials, you can work with your student to establish a plan well before they board the plane.

 “Depending on the study away program chosen, fees for semesters—in addition to tuition—may include housing, meals, airfare, health insurance, a university services fee, cultural/semester activities, and limited excursions,” advises Kimanzi.
 “A student’s full financial aid package can be applied to tuition and program fees for Group 1 APU semesters, and there is an opportunity for students to apply for federal and state aid to APU partner Group 2 programs as well.”